2.4 Roles & Responsibilities

 184.108.40.206 Vice President for Buildings and Facilities Management

 The Vice President for Buildings and Facilities Management (VPBFM) is responsible for all aspects of new construction, from the planning through procurement, to contract management, to physical constructions and completion of the facility.
 The VPBFM is responsible for all aspects of building, facility and site maintenance, including modifications made to University buildings.

 220.127.116.11 Vice President for Communication and Public Relations

 The Vice President for Communication and Public Relations (VPCPR) is responsible for public relations in its broadest sense, be it interactions with local, Okinawan, national, or global communities.
 The VPCPR is responsible for all aspects of media and press.
 The VPCPR is responsible for the logistics of University events, including workshops, symposia, colloquia, celebrations, and public events.

-The Vice President for Human Resources(VPHR) is responsible for overall management of Employment and Employee Relations Management, Labor Management Agreement, Talent Development, Training and Education, HR Management, Recruiting and Relocation, to enhance productivity of the diverse workforce and to improve work-life balance at OIST.
+The Vice President for Human Resources(VPHR) is responsible for overall management of Employment and Employee Relations Management, Labor Management Agreement, Talent Development, Training and Education, HR Management, Recruiting and Relocation, to enhance productivity of the diverse workforce, to promote diversity, and to improve work-life balance at OIST.

 The Vice President for Information Technology (VPIT) is responsible for ensuring that IT services are appropriately architected, implemented and maintained.
 The VPIT is responsible for ensuring IT remains engaged with all areas of the University, and that IT services are developed to support the programs and policies set by the CIO.

-The Vice President for University Community Services (VPUCS) is responsible for providing campus-wide community services that will enhance the lives of all faculty, staff, students and their families at the University.
+The Vice President for University Community, Child & Youth Services (VPUCS) is responsible for providing campus-wide community services that will enhance the lives of all faculty, staff, students and their families at the University.